 Why aren’t you offering 12″ discs?
 They’re not in your price list.

 Ah!
 Well, I didn’t before, but I am now in a position to cut 12″ discs to the standards I demand.
 In fact I’m really happy with them now as regards to wow/flutter and background noise level throughout the disc, including the run-in groove.
 I will be updating the pricelist in due course, but for the moment get in touch if you’d like a quote.
 Prices will be dependant on running time, more than anything else.
-They’re very tricky things to price up.
+They’re very tricky things to price up, but don’t be afraid to ask.

 Can you make 78s?